custom-components/pyscript/docs/reference.rst

 - ``event_trigger=None`` can be set to a string or list of two strings, just like ``@event_trigger``.
 The first string is the name of the event, and the second string (when the setting is a two-element list) is an expression based on the event parameters.
+- ``mqtt_trigger=None`` can be set to a string or list of two strings, just like ``@mqtt_trigger``.
+The first string is the MQTT topic, and the second string (when the setting is a two-element list) is an expression based on the message variables.
 - ``timeout=None`` an overall timeout in seconds, which can be floating point.
 - ``state_check_now=True`` if set, ``task.wait_until()`` checks any ``state_trigger``
   immediately to see if it is already ``True``, and will return immediately if so.
 If